 When it comes to the decision of buying a property versus renting one, there are a few factors you need to consider.
-On the one hand, buying a property certainly has significant immediate costs, but on the other, renting means you’re effectively paying off someone else’s mortgage.
+On the one hand, buying a property certainly has significant immediate costs.
 So if you’re weighing up which option is right for you, consider both the short and long-term pros and cons of both.

 One day, you’ll own your own home